 Put any leftovers into containers, so you can easily grab them in the morning before you head to work.
 Now, you don’t have to make lunch.

-While RA can make daily tasks like cooking very hard to do, you can still enjoy a delicious meal.
+While rheumatoid arthritis can make daily tasks like cooking very hard to do, you can still enjoy a delicious meal.
 With these tips to meal prep your rheumatoid arthritis diet, you’ll be able to eat healthy and reduce your mealtime pain.